-BREIT is a non-exchange traded, perpetual-life real estate investment trust that invests primarily in stabilized income-generating U.S. commercial real estate across the key property types and to a lesser extent in real estate debt.
+BREIT is a non-listed, perpetual-life real estate investment program that invests primarily in stabilized income-generating U.S. commercial real estate across the key property types and to a lesser extent in real estate debt.
 As an externally managed company, BREIT's day-to-day operations are managed by our Adviser and our executive officers under the oversight of our Board of Directors.
-Our executive officers are senior Blackstone Real Estate professionals and our Adviser is a subsidiary of Blackstone and part of Blackstone's real estate business.
+Our executive officers are senior Blackstone Real Estate professionals and our Adviser is a subsidiary of Blackstone and part of Blackstone Real Estate.

 As such, many of the corporate responsibility initiatives undertaken by Blackstone are relevant to and impact our business and the business decisions made on our behalf by employees of our Adviser.
 From its founding, Blackstone has dedicated itself to being a responsible corporate citizen by incorporating relevant environmental, social and governance ("ESG") factors into its investment decision-making process.
+Blackstone also has a dedicated Global Real Estate ESG team that works closely with Blackstone Real Estate asset management teams across the globe to build on existing environmental, social and governance efforts relevant to each vehicle's strategy and scale them across the firm's global real estate portfolio.
+The Global Real Estate ESG team also works with the Real Estate team's portfolio companies to ensure that the firm's commitment to sustainability as well as diversity and inclusion are fully integrated across asset classes and geographies.
 Below are highlights of our corporate responsibility initiatives and those of Blackstone that are relevant to us and our business.
-For a more fulsome description of Blackstone's ESG highlights, please refer to https://ir.blackstone.com/files/doc_downloads/gov_docs/ESG-Factsheet.pdf